vemv/claude-code/README.md

 ;; windows vertically, improving performance and reducing visual artifacts.
 ;; Set to nil if you experience issues with terminal display after resizing.
 (setq claude-code-optimize-window-resize t)

+;; Enable/disable sticky (dedicated) windows (default is nil) ;; When enabled, Claude Code windows are dedicated to their buffers, ;; preventing them from being automatically reused by other buffers ;; or buried by window management commands.
+This keeps the Claude ;; buffer visible and accessible.
+(setq claude-code-sticky-window t)
 ```

 ### Customizing Window Position